-WISCONSINPrice: 5 Cents HISTORICAL SOCIETY presents a proletarian internationalist program in the interest of the working class - that is, its liberation from imperialism and its wars.
+For this reason, not one of these groups presents a proletarian internationalist program in the interest of the working class - that is, its liberation from imperialism and its wars.
 Their positions range from shamefaced support of the war, to pacifism and vague expressions of support to the workers' every-day struggles for better conditions, to centrist formulas in which "revolutionary" language is accompanied by a program of capitulation to the war.